Skip to content

 bash

-npm install -g @collivity/aglangbash
+npm install -g @collivity/aglang

 bash

-skill.jsonso AI agents understand your architectural rules
+5. Emit skill.json so AI agents understand your architectural rules

 Add your first rule